 Thoughts by Kathryn, Up+thrive Words by Amanda, Redwood Copy

 Do you have a great strategy that's helped you bounced back after a set back?
-Let me know in the comments below.
+I’d love to know!
+Drop me a note in the comments below.

 Think this article might be useful for someone else?
 Please share it.